Labor Party (Mexico): Confirmation

 On December 13, the coalition between Morena, the PT and the PES was formalized under the name Juntos Haremos Historia (English: Together we will make history).
 Following the signing of the agreement, Andrés Manuel López Obrador was appointed as a pre-candidate for the three political formations.
 It is a partial coalition that will promote López Obrador as a presidential candidate and, with respect to the legislative elections: MORENA will have to choose candidates in 150 federal electoral districts and 32 districts to the Senate; 75 deputies and 16 senators for PT and 75 deputies and 16 senators for the PES.

 The alliance has received criticism as it is a coalition between two leftist parties (MORENA and the PT) with a formation related to the evangelical right (PES).
 In response, the national president of MORENA, Yeidckol Polevnsky, mentioned that her party believes in inclusion, joint work to "rescue Mexico" and that they will continue to defend human rights, while Hugo Eric Flores Cervantes, national president of the PES, mentioned that "the only possibility of real change in our country is the one headed by Andrés Manuel López Obrador" and that his party had decided to put "on the right side of history."

-Platform
+Platform and principles

-The current party platform seeks to maintain the policies of the so-called "4T" these policies include, deepen federalism, and decentralize federal government duties.
+The current party platform seeks to maintain the policies of the so-called "4T".
+These policies aim to deepen federalism and decentralize federal government duties.
 It encourages a socialist market economy as an alternative to neo-liberalism.
 It advocates for judicial reform, including the election of ministers by popular vote.
 To reform the educational system, they seek to incorporate socialist, left-wing, and progressive organizations.
-Through its relationships with the Community of Latin American and Caribbean States, it aims to advance Latin Americanism in international politics; Furthermore, recognize the State of Palestine formally.
+Through its relationships with the Community of Latin American and Caribbean States, it aims to advance Latin Americanism in international politics.
+They propose the formal recognition of the State of Palestine.
+The PT is also opposed to capitalism, believing it to be an unjust system.